All Episodes

 If our special needs children are not safe, no one is safe.

-Who we I mean, are we going to be able to do that?
+I mean, are we going to be able to do that?

-Who in the media Europe is?
+Who in the media?

-Who in the media is focusing on this five year old this five year old girl in a rape case?
+Who in the media is focusing on this five-year-old, this five-year-old girl in a rape case?

-My producer Linda pointed it out to me.
+My producer, Linda, pointed it out to me.

 I'm like, how did I miss this?

-Why why wasn't this posted everywhere?
+Why wasn't this posted everywhere?

 It wasn't.